Sarovar Hotels appoints Jatin Khanna as CEO

 Khanna said, “It’s a sheer delight to join one of the leading and fastest growing hospitality brands in India.
 I look forward to work with the talented team of Sarovar hotels."

-Earlier this year, the firm said it is planning to expand its 4-star Sarovar Portico and Golden Tulip brands in India.
+Earlier this year, it was planning to expand its 4-star Sarovar Portico and Golden Tulip brands in India Sarovar Hotels,

-India has about 145,000 branded hotel rooms in the country currently, and by 2025-26, this figure is set to rise to 1.8 lakh rooms, according to hotel consultancy and advisory firm Hotelivate.
+India has about 145,000 branded hotel rooms in the country right now and by 2025-26 this figure is set to rise to 1.8 lakh rooms, according to hotel consultancy and advisory Hotelivate.

 Amongst the proposed hotel inventory, the upscale segment will remain the most popular with hotel investors and developers.
 The upper to mid-market and the mid-market segments will be the next most popular category of developments and together will contribute to almost 75% of the new supply that is expected to enter the market over the next five years.